Stavros & Tatiana

 There will be free parking 50m before the Wedding Venue to the left as you are coming from Limassol direction.
 There will be parking assistants to guide you.

-Please bear in mind that some roads to this location have no street lights, as Agios Theodoros is a rural location.
+Please bear in mind that some roads to this location have no street lights.

 Is there a gifts registry?